Lions Save Lives

 Every person has the right to sign up to donate their organs, eyes and tissues at the time of their death.
 Because becoming a donor is rare, there is a need for more people to register and increase the odds that everyone in need will receive a transplant.

-Your age or health does not prevent you from registering.
+No, your age or health does not prevent you from registering.
 Most health conditions do not prevent donation and age is not a factor.
 Medical advances now allow people with many chronic conditions to donate.
 Don’t rule yourself out – register!

 All major religions in the U.S. support donation and consider it to be a generous and compassionate act of caring.
 Donation organizations coordinate with families and hospitals to make sure the donor’s beliefs, practices and ceremonies are respected.